-WRAPUP 2-China's yuan, bonds temper rally as markets await clarity on trade, policy
+WRAPUP 3-China's yuan, bonds temper rally as markets await clarity on trade, policy

 By Andrew Galbraith

-SHANGHAI, Nov 6 (Reuters) - China’s yuan gained and government debt futures ticked higher on Wednesday, a day after a surge of optimism around trade talks between China and the United States pushed the local currency to three-month highs and a medium-term rate cut boosted bonds.
+SHANGHAI, Nov 6 (Reuters) - China’s onshore yuan and government debt futures rose on Wednesday, a day after a surge of optimism around trade talks between China and the United States pushed the local currency to three-month highs and a medium-term rate cut boosted bonds.

-The moves on the day, however, were restrained, suggesting that investors are waiting on further developments on trade talks, as well as more clarity on policy easing, analysts say.
+But the moves on the day were restrained, suggesting that investors are waiting on further developments on trade talks, as well as more clarity on policy easing, analysts say.

-The onshore spot yuan opened at 6.9967 per dollar and was trading at 6.9953 per dollar around 0530 GMT, stronger than Tuesday’s late session close of 7.0058 per dollar.
+The onshore spot yuan opened at 6.9967 per dollar, but later trimmed its gains.
+It was trading at 7.0011 per dollar around 0724 GMT, stronger than Tuesday’s late session close of 7.0058 per dollar.
 The yuan broke through the psychologically important 7-per dollar level to touch 6.9880 earlier on the previous day, its firmest level since Aug.
 2.

 The rise in the onshore yuan on Wednesday came after the People’s Bank of China (PBOC) set its daily reference rate for the currency’s trading band at 7.0080, its strongest level since Aug.
 8.

+The offshore yuan, which had earlier strengthened against the dollar, lost ground in afternoon trade.
+At 0725 GMT it was trading at 7.0035 per dollar, weaker than the previous day’s close of 7.0017.

-Ken Cheung, chief Asian FX strategist at Mizuho Bank in Hong Kong, said it remained to be seen how long the yuan would sustain its break through the 7-per-dollar level.
+Ken Cheung, chief Asian FX strategist at Mizuho Bank in Hong Kong, said the yuan’s ability to sustain a break through the 7-per-dollar level remains to be seen.

 “In light of upbeat expectation for the phase one deal, the CNH and CNY will likely on and off trade below 7 handle, suggesting that the CNY of 7 level is no longer the key resistance level,” he said in a note, adding that 6.98-per-dollar is a “more critical level to watch.”